 In a perfect world, anyone who suffers from a physical or emotional disability would have the resources to seek treatment and provide for themselves without supplemental income.
-But since we live in the real world, many people struggle with how to make ends meet during a period when they are disabled.
+But since we live in the real world, many people struggle to make ends meet during a period of disability.
 Long term disability insurance is supposed to provide supplemental support for you, but insurance companies like to make it difficult for claimants to get approved.

 Under most long term disability insurance plans the insurance company has the discretion to interpret plan provisions.
 What that means is they have the right to review your case to determine whether you have satisfied the definition of disability.
 The long term disability insurance company does have the right to deny your claim.

 The approval rate for initial claims is actually pretty high, but staying “on claim” and continuing to receive LTD benefits is much more difficult.
 Benefits may be granted at first, but a poorly prepared application for benefits may cause your claim to be terminated in the future.

 Harmful Elements on Your Application

 Claims are often denied because you did not provide sufficient evidence for approval.
 This is why it is so important to double-check everything before you submit it.
 Did you provide the correct doctors’ names and addresses?
 Did you provide the correct dates of service?
 The majority of claims are denied due to simple mistakes that can lead to months of frustration for you.
 Some insurance companies will try to point out “bad facts” that are on your medical record.
 This could be drug abuse, alcoholism, working after you say your disability started, or a doctor notating that you are exaggerating your claim.
 If you feel that bad facts such as these are hurting your claim, contact the Ortiz Law Firm and let us help you.